 I cannot think of a significant story, film, or television show specifically starring Mickey Mouse in my lifetime.
 I'm 31.
 Ironically, the best he's gotten are games.
 Several on the SNES and Genesis.
 An important role in Kingdom Hearts.
 Those Epic Mickey games.

-But what the fuck has Mickey done otherwise?
+But what the frick has Mickey done otherwise?
 Goofy has Goof Troop in the 90s, and a couple of movies in that setting.
 Donald had Ducktails, and things related in that realm.
 If they just gave Mickey consistent shows and content, people would like him more.

 Fantasia